Would you like to make your own DIY Load Cell Pedals for your Sim Racing Setup ? You are in the right place ;).

 Electronics and Springs

 Note that you only need one of a single Arduino board and not three (if you use this solution).
+Find what you need in the DIY Tools section.

 Everything is ready, we will now move on to the assembly.